ArmaanLeg3nd/voidension/README.md

 ### About Voidension

 This project is designed to provide a simple, fast and easy to configure load balancer.
 It checks if a server is alive by a simple tcp dial.
 It forwards the request to the any server among the server list that is available.
 Since it aims for simplicity, it only supports load balancing based on the server availabilty.
-It locks the server that is being used to prevent multiple requests to the same server.
-It also supports a request queue to handle the requests when none of the servers are available.
+It locks the server that is being used to prevent multiple requests to the same server at the same time.
+It also supports request queuing and retries, using exponential backoff for each retry attempt.

 ### Instructions for Setup